busathlab/mdlab/docs/namd_lab2.md

 The section that starts with `! find alpha carbons of residue S31 and place Amt cage here with N facing inferiorly to roughly match configuration 1 from the 2015 paper` is where the drug placement happens.
 The drug is first moved in the X/Y plane to be centered on the channel, then the drug is placed near the Ser31 residue using a combination of `coor stat` and `calc`.

+The next block demonstrates how to delete atoms near atoms of interest.

 ```fortran
 ! delete any water overlapping the drug
 	delete atom sele .byres. ((resn TIP3 .and. type OH2) .and. (fulldrug .around.
 2.2)) end
 ```

-This block demonstrates how to delete atoms near atoms of interest.
 This particular command will delete entire residues (`.byres.`) containing any water molecule (`resn TIP3`) oxygen (`type OH2`) if the oxygen lies within 2.2 angstroms (`.around.
 2.2`) of the drug (`fulldrug` definined earlier in script).

 #### Submit CHARMM script

-Notice the variables `pdbid`, `drugfilename`, `drugsegid`, and `topparloc` aren't set anywhere in the script, but are used multiple times.
+Notice the variables `pdbid`, `drugfilename`, `drugsegid`, and `topparloc` aren't defined anywhere in the script, but are used multiple times.
 These are variables that are passed to CHARMM by the submission script.
 Recall from previous labs the use of environment variables set in Linux and passed to CHARMM or other programs.

-Open the file "bash.pt2_adddrug.sh" and fill in the values for the environment variables that are empty.
+Open the file `bash.pt2_adddrug.sh` and fill in the values for the environment variables that are empty.
 If you don't know the proper value for `drugsegid`, use a text editor or `vi` to open the PDB file associated with the drug you want to simulate and check the far right column.
 For example, for protonated Amt, you would use `alm034` for `drugname` and `L034` for `drugsegid` (and `alm035` and `L035` if deprotonated).

-> See the "alm" directory for the 45 drugs you can choose from.
+> See the `alm/` directory for the 45 drugs you can choose from.
 Amantadine is alm034 (+) and alm035 (neutral) and Rimantadine is alm149 (+) and alm150 (neutral).

 Once you are done, check to ensure the CHARMM-GUI job from earlier is complete, and then execute `./bash.pt2_adddrug.sh` to run the CHARMM job on the internode (rather than scheduling using `sbatch`).
 If the job from earlier isn't done yet, you can move on to the next section and come back to execute the script.